4.6. Creating Data Views

 Volume Default Settings

-Use this to save the current values of all the settings (not specific to arrays) in the selected item as the default values when adding a new volume representation.
-You can restore these values back to the application’s default at any time by clicking the reset button in the pop up dialog that appears when you press the button.
+Saves the current values of all settings as the default values when adding a new volume representation.
+You can restore these values back to the application’s default at any time by clicking the reset button in the pop-up dialog that appears when you press the button.

 Volume Help